It seems fitting that my first blog post is on a topic that I tried and failed to find via Google search a few years ago.

 I’ll back up for a second.
 A few years ago I was a recent college graduate, and trying hard to “figure out my life.”
 My major was biochemistry, which is one of those degrees where 99%* of people just keep on going to school.

-I was working full-time night-shift at a hospital as a patient care technician.
+I was working full-time night-shift at a hospital as a nurse technician.
 The key word in that sentence is “night-shift” which meant that even on my days off, I didn’t sleep at night, but all my friends and family did.
 So, I was often alone and awake, with a lot of time to think about my future… and surf the web for potential careers.

 I knew I wanted a job in healthcare, but I was confused as to where in medicine would be a good fit for me.
 I could visualize very clearly what my days at work would look like if I were to become a physician, or a physician assistant, or a registered nurse (all careers I developed lengthy pros and cons lists for).